strongloop/strong-supervisor/README.md

   --cluster N        Set the cluster size (default is off, but see below).
   --no-profile       Do not profile with StrongOps (default is to profile
                      if registration data is found).

+Log FILE is a path relative to the app's working directory if it is not absolute.
+To create a log file per process, FILE supports simple substitutions of %p for process ID and %w for worker ID.

 Metrics can be sent to an alternative local collector, identified by STATS.
 The format for STATS is a URL: `statsd:[//host[:port]][/scope]`.
 The only